BHP Days

 processing standard, as it was written to be similar to the

-Wang word processing systems then in wide use within the company.
+Wang word processing systems then in wide use within BHP.

-I also chose Lotus 1-2-3 as BHP's spreadsheet standard at a
+I chose Lotus 1-2-3 as BHP's spreadsheet standard at a

 time when everyone was predicting Microsoft Multiplan would